Warner Bros. Pictures Animation: Upcoming releases

-Oh, the Places You'll Go!, the second film of WBPA's partnership with Dr. Seuss Enterprises, is scheduled for a March 17, 2028 release.
-Jon M. Chu and Jill Culton are directing from a script by Rob Lieber.
+An adaptation of Oh, the Places You'll Go! is set to be the second film of WBPA's partnership with Dr. Seuss Enterprises.
+The film is scheduled for a March 17, 2028 release, with Jon M. Chu and Jill Culton directing from a screenplay by Rob Lieber.
 J.J.
 Abrams (through his company Bad Robot Productions) and Gregg Taylor will produce.

 In collaboration with sister company DC Studios and puppet animation studio Swaybox, WBPA is developing Dynamic Duo, directed by Arthur Mintz and written by Matthew Aldrich.
 An origin story for the characters Dick Grayson (Nightwing) and Jason Todd (Red Hood), the film is "a mix of animation, puppetry and CG".
 The project has been scheduled to open on June 30, 2028.

 A feature based on Hello Kitty is scheduled to be released on July 21, 2028 in collaboration with sister company New Line Cinema, Sanrio and FlynnPictureCo.

 A feature adaptation of Marissa Meyer's fantasy book series The Lunar Chronicles was announced as the second film in development under the Locksmith Animation deal.
 Noëlle Raffaele is directing from a screenplay by Kalen Egan and Travis Sentell.
 The film has been scheduled to release on November 3, 2028.

 Meet the Flintstones, an origin story for the Hanna-Barbera characters, was announced to be in development along with the studio's rebranding to WBPA.
-It is being directed by Todd Wilderman and Hamish Grieve from a screenplay by Aaron Horvath and Michael Jelenic, directors of Illumination's The Super Mario Bros.
-Movie.
+It is being directed by Wilderman and Grieve from a screenplay by Aaron Horvath and Michael Jelenic.

 A photorealistic animated feature film adaptation of the Animal Planet series Meerkat Manor was announced to be in development in April 2024, with Seth Green and Tracy Falco set to produce the film, and series creator Caroline Hawkins and Clare Birks from Oxford Scientific Films to serve as executive producers.

-A "super-secret project" based on Looney Tunes is in development.
-Todd Wilderman and Hamish Grieve are attached to direct.

 A feature adaptation of Emily the Strange is in development with Pamela Ribon set to write the screenplay.
 Bad Robot will co-produce the film, with Rob Reger, the character's creator, serving as executive producer alongside Trevor Duke-Moretz.

 A new feature based on Tom and Jerry is in the works, with Rashida Jones, Will McCormack and Michael Govier penning the script.

+In January 2026, it was announced that Jorge R. Gutíérrez would direct an animated film based on Looney Tunes and Merrie Melodies character Speedy Gonzales.

+In April 2026, a feature adaptation of Zac Gorman's book series Thisby Thestoop was announced to be in development at the studio.
+Steve Desmond and Michael Sherman are attached to write a screenplay based on the series' first book, Thisby Thestoop and the Black Mountain.

+On June 22, 2026, during WBPA's Annecy presentation, three projects were announced to be in development: two new films based on The Powerpuff Girls and ThunderCats, respectively, as well as Prehistoria, an original feature made in co-production with independent animation studio SpindleHorse, with Vivienne Medrano attached as director and writer.